Did A Salmonella Outbreak Cause Aztec Society To Collapse?

 — Paul Shapiro (@PaulHShapiro) February 17, 2017

-After the scientists compared their DNA results with 2,700 more modern bacterial genomes, they discovered that a few of the Aztec people they had tested had been infected with a severe strain of salmonella which is known as Salmonella Paratyphi C.
+After the scientists compared their DNA results with 2,700 more modern bacterial genomes, they discovered that a few of the Aztec people they had tested had been infected with a severe strain of salmonella, which is known as Salmonella paratyphi C.

 While this particular strain of salmonella is quite rare in most areas of the world, it still affects those in developing parts of the world.
-This severe strain of salmonella is spread due to fecal matter and results in a typhus-like sickness which causes what is known as enteric fever.
-10 to 15 percent of those infected will die if they do not receive the proper medication and treatment.
+This severe strain of salmonella is spread due to fecal matter and results in a typhus-like sickness that causes what is known as enteric fever.
+Ten to 15 percent of those infected will die if they do not receive the proper medication and treatment.

 Because of their DNA research from the burial ground in Mexico, Max Planck researchers have concluded that the Aztec population may have been virtually wiped out due to a salmonella outbreak.